 What should I put on my poster?

 A poster is a communication tool used to navigate an oral presentation.
 However, a poster should be able to guide a viewer through the information without a presenter.
-To do this, your poster should be well organized and include visual cues that guide the eye.

 Posters should have: